The Committee consisted of the following Members:

 Gilles Deprez: With horticulture, I need to make money.
 I need to run a profitable organisation.
 Without being profitable, I cannot survive.
 I agree with the long-term views, building fertility and working in harmony with nature.
 I have never met a farmer who said, “Gilles, today I will spray and kill all the birds on my farm.”
 We do not need those farmers.
 I have never met that farmer.
 Farmers are custodians of the land and are working to the best of their ability to try to do that, but at the end of the day we need to make sure that we are profitable.

 “The central purpose of the Agriculture Bill is to provide a framework that confers on Ministers extensive powers…with correspondingly few duties…exercisable indefinitely and without sunset clauses.
-They include unlimited monetary penalties…the ability to create criminal offences punishable by up to two years’ imprisonment”.
+They include…the ability to create criminal offences punishable by up to two years’ imprisonment”.

 What areas of your organisation are you most concerned about, in view of the extensive powers that Ministers will have under the Bill and the lack of detail that the report criticises so heavily?